 Event Summary

-Chaired by David Morgan, Chief Executive at the Career Development Institute, our timely and expert-led event will look at careers and destination strategies for schools, colleges, and other education providers.
-Our expert keynote speakers from the Gatsby Education, and from the Department for Education, will share invaluable insights and practical tips with you.
+Chaired by David Morgan, Chief Executive at the Career Development Institute, our timely, thoroughly researched and expert-led practical event, will look at progress and outcomes.
+This is an important area, with Ofsted evaluating the quality of careers programmes, and stronger accountability than previously; and the introduction on important elements, such as the Work Experience Guarantee.
+Our expert keynote speakers from Gatsby Education, and from the Department for Education, will share invaluable insights and practical tips with you.

 How do you find useful, independent, impartial guidance, to help pupils align learning and skills with future jobs?
 How do you remain agile in adapting learning to a fast-changing work environment?
 Also, how do you ensure pupils understand academic and technical pathways?
 You will hear from the Modern Work Experience Pilot in Liverpool; and Kent County Council will discuss the post-16 Guarantee.